 Search Angels is a nonprofit community service where a single volunteer can have a lasting effect on hundreds of adoptees during their service to our nonprofit.
 It is our belief that everyone deserves to know where they came from.
 Knowledge of their beginning, their ancestors, and what nature has contributed to their individuality handed down by generations of their biological family.

 If you were adopted, or any other scenario where you were separated from your birth family in the past, chances are a large parts of your family history has remained a mystery all or most of your life.
 At some point or another, we all want to know what exactly makes us who we are.
 We may have been raised in an adoptive family who we feel gave us the nurturing we needed to thrive in this world.
 Yet, there is a part that all adoptees feel is still missing.

-Our genealogists - search angels
+Our volunteer genealogists - search angels

 Joel Chambers - founder of searchangels.com (.org & .net), I do my best to assist others on their genealogy efforts online.
 Use our contact page to reach out to us here.
 Note that our efforts are focused on the theme of this website; searching for adoptees and biological related family.
-We are well versed in using Ancestry.com to perform online tree building substantiated with good documentation.
+We are well acquainted in using Ancestry.com to perform online tree building substantiated with good documentation.

 I personally have extensive experience working with DNA results from AncestryDNA, 23andMe, and FamilyTreeDNA.
 I am also familiar with using Gedmatch.com.
 I am an adoptee who found all his biological family over the course of a year using many resources.

 Suzanne Hall - has helped individuals who were not raised by their biological parents, locate them through DNA testing and genealogy.
 She is a happily married mother of two boys.
 She spends a lot of her time lately helping others find their first families.